Tips for Training when Time is Tight

 2. Prioritise your training

 We all lead busy lives and I'm sure running isn't the only commitment you have.
-But if your half or marathon is a critical and ultimate life goal you'll need to take training seriously, so you can give your best on race day.
+But if your marathon is a critical and ultimate life goal you'll need to take training seriously, so you can give your best on race day.

 Before you start your training think about all the other activities you do or responsibilities you have in the evenings or at weekends.
 Consider stepping back from a few, or politely saying no. You really will need every second of the day, outside work and family time, to focus on your training.
 If there are projects in the home, rooms to be decorated or a new patio to be laid, consider postponing until after race day, to give you more time to focus on training.